 To identify Scenarios where PRM was binding, the reserve margin for all Scenarios and cases was investigated for all years.
 For cases where the reserves level was close to 30% (PRM) we evaluated if new peaker units were built in response to the low reserve levels.
-It should be noted here that for the preferred portfolios, S4S2B-M and ESM, PRM was never a binding constraint, i.e. it did not explicitly trigger new peaker units builds.
-The cases where PRM was a binding constraint are discussed below.
+It should be noted here that for the preferred portfolios, S4S2B and ESM, PRM was never a binding constraint, i.e. it did not explicitly trigger new peaker units builds.
+The cases where PRM was a binding constraint are discussed below (this corresponds to the prior filing but illustrate the point).